 In accordance with Section 408(b)(2) of the Employee Retirement Income Security Act of 1974 (“ERISA”) and its corresponding regulations,1 ERISA plan service providers such as E*TRADE Securities LLC ("ETS"), a registered broker-dealer and E*TRADE Capital Management, LLC (“ETCM”), a Registered Investment Adviser, are required to describe the services provided to an ERISA plan.
 ETS and ETCM are also required to provide a plan sponsor/fiduciary with certain information about the fees charged to the plan by ETS and/or ETCM, as applicable, as well as any indirect compensation ETS, ETCM, and/or its affiliates (collectively, "E*TRADE") receive in connection with the services provided to retirement plans governed by Title I of ERISA.2 You can access additional information about this disclosure by visiting the Department of Labor's Section 408(b)(2) Fact Sheet.
 We encourage you to review this with your plan advisor, tax attorney, and/or plan administrator, and keep a copy in your plan file.

 Services provided to the plan:

 The services provided by E*TRADE to the plan may include the following:

 - Brokerage: ETS will execute purchase and sale orders for securities on behalf of your account in accordance with your instructions and offers a variety of educational tools and resources as well as certain types of investment recommendations.
 Please review the Relationship Summary for more information.

 - Custody: These ETS services generally include safekeeping of your assets, processing account transactions (such as receipts, disbursements, and trades), posting income to the account, and issuing periodic account statements.

-- Options: ETS will process options orders for your account and exercise options pursuant to your instructions (not applicable to plans participating in an ETCM Personalized Investments account).
+- Options: ETS will process options orders for your account and exercise options pursuant to your instructions (not applicable to plans enrolled in an ETCM account).

-- Prospectus Delivery and Customer Communications: ETS & ETCM utilize third-party vendors to provide their clients with copies of prospectuses and other shareholder communications relating to their investments in ETS and ETCM Personalized Investments accounts.
+- Prospectus Delivery and Customer Communications: ETS & ETCM utilize third-party vendors to provide their clients with copies of prospectuses and other shareholder communications relating to their investments in ETS and ETCM accounts.
 These vendors are not parties to any agreements between ETS and its customers.